patriciaapenat/patriciaapenat/README.md

   </p>

   - 🌱 Currently learning and exploring the world of data science
-  - 👯 Looking forward to collaborating on exciting new projects!
+  - 🧚🏽‍♀️ Looking forward to collaborating on exciting new projects!
   - 💬 Ask me about Python, SQL, or R!
-  - 📫 Reach me at patriciaalejandrapenatorres@gmail.com
+  - 📫 Contact me via [email](mailto:patriciaalejandrapenatorres@gmail.com) or [LinkedIn](https://www.linkedin.com/in/patricia-pena-torres/)
-  - ⚡ Fun fact: Back in elementary school, I used to cry every time I saw numbers, I find them pretty cool 😂
+  - ⚡ Fun fact: Back in elementary school, I used to cry every time I saw numbers, now I find them pretty cool

 ---

   <h3 align="left">About Me:</h3>

   - 🎓 I hold a Bachelor's degree in Sociology and a Master's degree in Business Intelligence and Data Management.
 I'm currently at a Data Science bootcamp.
+I'm also certified by Google as a junior IT support technician!
   - 🔭 I'm always learning new things online and continuously expanding my skills in data science and related technologies.
   - 💪 I'm totally confident in my skills to learn fast on my own and handle any challenge that comes my way!
+  - 👯 I have experience in social entrepreneurship as an startup co-founder.
+I've even taken the lead in conducting statistical analysis for our preclinical trials.
+Check out my startup, [Clarity Stethoscope](https://www.stethoscope-clarity.com/)!

 ---